We use cookies on this site to enhance your experience.

 By selecting “Accept” and continuing to use this website, you consent to the use of cookies.

 Note: University regulations apply to all students at Laurier.
 If there is any discrepancy between the program or progression requirements outlined on this page and those in the university's academic calendars, the academic calendars are the official sources of information.
 The information below is from the latest calendar, and you may be following progression requirements from an earlier calendar.
 Students are responsible for checking the appropriate calendar.
-Contact your program coordinator should you notice any discrepancies.
+Contact your academic advisor should you notice any discrepancies.

 Laurier's Department of English and Film Studies offers many different degrees, options and minors to suit student needs.